Our Personalised Care

 At Genea, we have a team of dedicated, supportive and experienced staff who appreciate the difficulty of what you are going through.

 Our nurse coordinators are available right through a cycle to provide advice, support and understanding and are your primary contact at the clinic.
-They are available any time to answer your questions.
+They are available to answer your questions and if required can be contacted on an emergency after hours number.
 They liaise on your behalf with your Genea doctor, and they can also help you organise appointments with your Genea doctor.

 The nurse coordinators will be there to take you step-by-step through your treatment, and if you are ever unsure or worried about something you are encouraged to give them a call.